An Agrifood Powerhouse: Small Country with Global Reach Feeds the World

 the shift towards a restored balance between animal- and alternative (plant-based) proteins.

 Together with Dutch research institutes and government, companies work to innovate and create.
 Wageningen University & Research is one of the leading research facilities looking to revolutionize food production.
 NIZO supports the growth of companies in sub-sectors like dairy & culture, infant food, and plant-based proteins.
+To learn more about Dutch developments in plant-based proteins, see the Future Protein NL magazine.

 To stimulate innovation, the Dutch government offers competitive research incentives to fuel future agrifood development.
 The Netherlands also fosters unique public-private partnerships, like the Dairy Campus, that spur on industry advancements.
 The Dairy Campus was established by Wageningen University & Research and unites farmers, suppliers and processors across the industry.
 Another example is Brightlands Future Farming Institute, which is using “future farming,” big data and AI to improve food production.